microsoft/pxt-ev3/docs/bluetooth.md

 ## Supported browsers

 * Chrome desktop, version 77 and higher, Windows 10 or Mac OS.
-* [Edge Insider desktop](https://www.microsoftedgeinsider.com), version 77 and higher, Windows 10 or Mac OS.
+* [Microsoft Edge Insider desktop](https://www.microsoftedgeinsider.com), version 77 and higher, Windows 10 or Mac OS.

 To make sure your browser is up to date, go to the '...' menu, click "Help" then "About".